eNMS-automation/eNMS/docs/base/installation.rst

   The string to match against 'memberOf' attributes of the matched user to determine if the user is granted Admin Privileges inside eNMS.
     export LDAP_ADMIN_GROUP=company.AdminUsers

 .. note:: Failure to match memberOf attribute output against LDAP_ADMIN_GROUP results in eNMS user account creation with minimum privileges.
-An admin user can afterwards alter that user's privileges from :guilabel:'Admin/User Management'
+An admin user can afterwards alter that user's privileges from :guilabel:`Admin/User Management`

 GIT Integration
 ***************